-- The images must be in a rockbox compatible format (1 bit per pixel BMP) - The image tag must be on its own line - The ID is case sensitive, giving 52 different ID's - The size of the LCD screen for each player varies.
+- The images must be in BMP format

+- The image tag must be on its own line

+- The ID is case sensitive

+- The size of the LCD screen for each player varies.
 See table below for appropriate sizes of each device.
-The x and y coordinates must repect each of the players' limits.
+The x and y coordinates must respect each of the player's limits.